sudachiapp/forum/README.md

 # Sudachi Forum
-This is the Forum where the Sudachi user report bug or suggest new feature.
+This is the Forum where the Sudachi user report bug or suggest feedback.
 If you report issue of bug, I'd appreciate if you could tell me the following information.

 - App version